sso66/eagletonlabs-browserify-node-js/README.md

 # browserify-node.js.git

-## Design Considerations for Service Orchestraction with Node.js for Building Web Services
+## A) Design Considerations for Service Orchestraction with Node.js for Building Web Services

 #### Geting Started with default Console I/O Services Node.js
 #### Using Events, Listeners, Timers and Callbacks in Node.js